Darien nonprofit seeks donations for camp for children in need

 In addition, monetary donations are needed to coordinate transportation and many other details involving campers.

-Due to the pandemic, the DDAC is requesting all contributions be held until there is an appropriate location to drop them off.
 Those who would like to arrange a pick-up of the items, or make a monetary donation, can send an email to DDACINC06820@gmail.com or visit the Darien Domestic Abuse Council’s website at WWW.DDACINC06820.org.

 To view a video of Camp Hope, click here.

 Last year, the DDAC ran a drive “to help these children, who come with nothing, have the supplies that should be available to all children,” said Rita Bailey, executive director of the Darien Domestic Abuse Council, Inc.